-Serge Ganza, is one of CIP’s successful decentralized vine multipliers, commonly known as DVMs in Rwanda.
-With a background in agronomy and rural development, he was exposed to agriculture while he worked as a technician in different organizations over the years hence falling in love with farming.
-With this exposure and working closely with Rwanda Agriculture Board (RAB) during his stay in International Center for Tropical Agriculture (CIAT), Ganza got to learn about the Orange-fleshed Sweetpotato (OFSP).
+Serge Ganza, is one of CIP’s successful decentralized vine multipliers, commonly known as DVMs.
+With a background in agronomy and rural development, he was exposed to agriculture while he worked as a technician in different organizations over the years hence developing a passion for farming.
+Working closely with the Rwanda Agriculture Board (RAB) during his stay in International Center for Tropical Agriculture (CIAT), Ganza got to learn about the Orange-fleshed sweetpotato (OFSP).
 After six-plus years in this field, Ganza won himself an opportunity to become a key partner in the Dissemination of New Agriculture Technologies in Africa project funded by USAID and implemented by CIP.

 Despite the knowledge he had acquired, Ganza explains that being chosen as a key partner might have not only been based on his experience in agriculture but also the fact that farming was always his passion.
 Therefore with the new opportunity, it was an exciting journey he had begun.
 Right after being chosen as a decentralized vine multiplier, Serge and other DVMs who had been chosen were ushered to many trainings facilitated by CIP in and outside Rwanda.
 As a DVM, he received training on modern ways of farming including how to prevent diseases, pests, and skills on how to multiply seed so as to produce quality planting materials.